simon-duchastel/website-upload-tool/README.md

 This tool is used to build and upload websites built with [hugo](https://gohugo.io).
 At the moment it's fairly bespoke for managing the sites in the duchastel.com domain.

+**Note:** This tool is intended to be used within a directory containing a hugo site.

-Future work: add the capability to do SSL cert rotation in this tool.
+**Future work:** add the capability to do SSL cert rotation in this tool.

 ## Building